Extended Benefits: What are Reasonable and Customary Charges?

 Modified Atkins Diet (MAD) – 2 : 1 ratio

-There is no one “keto diet”, but rather a range of keto dietsWhat these diets have in common is that they limit carbohydrate intake to 10% or less of daily calories in order to promote the body’s production of ketones.
+There is no one “keto diet”, but rather a range of keto diets.
+They all limit carbs to about 10% of daily calories to encourage ketone production.

-The popular high fat / moderate protein version of a keto diet with ~75% fat and 15% protein is commonly referred to as “the keto diet” but as outlined below, this is not the only keto diet, nor the first.
-This style of keto diet was popularized in 2016 by the publication of Dr. Jason Fung’s two books, The Obesity Code[2] and The Complete Guide to Fasting[3], as well as Dr. Andreas Eenfeldt’s book, The Low Carb, High Fat Revolution[4], and his Diet Doctor website.
+The popular high-fat / moderate protein version of a keto diet with ~75% fat and 15% protein is commonly referred to as “the keto diet,” but as outlined below, this is not the only keto diet, nor the first.
+The high-fat, moderate-protein version (~75% fat, 15% protein) became popular in 2016 with the publication of Dr. Jason Fung’s two books, The Obesity Code [2] and The Complete Guide to Fasting [3], as well as Dr. Andreas Eenfeldt’s The Low Carb, High Fat Revolution [4].

 A Well-Formulated Ketogenic Diet

-Shortly after completing the 2010 book, New Atkins for a New You with Dr. Eric Westman, Dr. Stephen Phinney and Dr. Jeff Volek wrote their own book, The Art and Science of Low Carbohydrate Living [7].
-Drs.
-Phinney and Volek outline that since ketosis can occur within a fat intake range between 65-85% of calories [pg.
+Shortly after completing the 2010 book, New Atkins for a New You, with Dr. Eric Westman, Dr. Stephen Phinney (an MD), and Dr. Jeff Volek (a Registered Dietitian) wrote their book, The Art and Science of Low Carbohydrate Living [7].
+Since ketosis can occur within a fat intake range between 65-85% of calories [pg.
 77], protein intake can range from 21-30% and still result in a “well-formulated ketogenic diet”.

 Final Thoughts…

-There is no one-sized-fits-all therapeutic ketogenic diet or keto diet.
-There are different types therapeutic ketogenic diets and a range of keto diets that can be utilized, depending on an individual’s needs, and goals.
+There is no one-size-fits-all therapeutic ketogenic diet or keto diet.
+There are different types of therapeutic ketogenic diets and a range of keto diets that can be utilized, depending on an individual’s needs and goals.

 I design both therapeutic ketogenic diets and different types of keto diets and support people in implementing and transitioning to other types of ketogenic diets.